<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2045119522438660&amp;ev=PageView&amp;noscript=1">

 Fill in this form to be able to freely download any of the samples available below.

-Daily RAG Recommendation Sample, 22nd January 2024:
+The Daily Risk Appetite Gauge, 22nd January 2024:

-The Short View Sample, 16th January 2024:
+The Short View, 24th January 2024:

 The Short View is primarily about recent, short term market movements in key asset classes (equities, bonds, rates, currencies, commodities and volatility).
 Much of the thinking in the product is based on positioning and sentiment shifts.
 The product draws upon the Commodities Futures Trading Commission’s (CFTC) ‘Commitments Of Traders’ report (COT), which is published each week.
 We use the data in this report that relates to speculators, and include it as part of our analysis of recent market price action across key asset classes (and then outline our conclusions in the Short View publication).

-Tactical Equity Asset Allocation Sample No. 240,
+Tactical Equity Asset Allocation No. 240, 3rd January 2024:

 The Tactical Equity Asset Allocation is an explicit recommendation on the outlook for the S&P500 Index on a one to four month horizon.
 Those recommendations are based on our suite of medium-term quantitative models, as well as our analysis of the US and global economic cycle.